spareslant/techBlog/content/posts/understanding-rust.md

 	- In Rust, only one thing can ever own a piece of data at a time.
 	- Ownership can't be transferred for types that implement the Copy trait, such as for simple values like numbers.
 	- & borrows known as "immutable borrows". &mut borrows known as mutable borrows
+  - A variable owns its value.
+When control leaves the block in which the variable is declared, the variable is dropped, so its value is dropped along with it
+  - Just as variables own their values, structs own their fields, and tuples, arrays, and vectors own their elements
+  - When we pass the vector to the loop directly, as in for ... in v, this moves the vector out of v, leaving v uninitialized.
+The for loop’s internal machinery takes ownership of the vector and dissects it into its elements